Tuareg rebels killed in battle with Malian troops

-BAMAKO (Reuters) - Three people were killed on Friday during clashes between the MNLA Tuareg separatist group and the Malian army in the north of the country, the MNLA said in a statement, accusing the Malian army of violating a ceasefire agreement.
+BAMAKO (Reuters) - Up to three fighters from the MNLA Tuareg separatist group were killed in a clash with the Malian army in the north of the country on Friday, a security source, a U.N. spokesman and a resident said.

-The MNLA said on its website that the Malian army arrested “several civilians, and executed three of them, wounding three others,” near Menaka.

-The Malian defense ministry, however, describing the same incident, said a group of armed bandits had attacked a Malian army patrol in the same area.

 Tuareg rebels seized control of the northern town of Kidal and some surrounding areas after a French-led military offensive in January drove out Islamist militants who had occupied northern Mali.

-The army has clashed several times since with the rebels, despite a June ceasefire deal to allow presidential elections to go ahead in the remote region in Mali’s desert north, while MNLA fighters had agreed to remain in barracks in Kidal.

-A Malian army official told Reuters that MNLA fighters attacked a joint patrol of Malian and U.N. troops near the town of Menaka early on Friday.
+A Malian army official said MNLA fighters attacked a joint patrol of Malian and U.N. troops near the town of Menaka early on Friday.

 “The MNLA fighters fired first.
 The patrol returned fire.
-There were up to three killed among the MNLA,” the official in Gao - northern Mali’s biggest city - told Reuters by phone earlier on Friday, requesting not to be identified.
+There were up to three killed among the MNLA,” the official in Gao - northern Mali’s biggest city - told Reuters by phone, requesting not to be identified.
+He did not say whether there were any Malian army casualties.

 Olivier Salgado, spokesman for the U.N. mission in Mali, confirmed the incident.

-Menaka is about 400 km (249 miles) south of Kidal, but still in Mali’s vast desert north.
+Menaka is about 400km (248 miles) south of Kidal, but still in Mali’s vast desert north.

-Mali imploded last year when the Tuareg rebels took up arms in the north, triggering a coup in Bamako.
+Mali imploded last year when the Tuareg rebels took up arms in the north, triggering a coup in the capital Bamako.

 Islamists took advantage of the chaos and seized the north, stoking fears in the West that the zone would become a launch pad for militant attacks and a safe haven for criminal gangs operating alongside the various rebel groups.